ethus3h/personal/work/Fall 2018/NMD498/2018m09d08-Assignment-2: Text-Based Proposal.md

 ## Information technology environment

 ### Introduction

-This section documents the Ember computing environment: a centralized append-only information store, a computer operating system integrated with that information store, and related specifications.
-This is a work-in-progress draft, and everything here is subject to change and is not presently suited for implementation.
+This section proposes developing an information technology system that allows various types of data to be given a first-class role.
+The proposed system is a centralized append-only information store, a computer operating system integrated with that information store, and related specifications.

 ### Overview